Peer-reviewed veterinary case report

 Plain-English summary

-A 7-month-old female Pomeranian weighing 1.2 kg was brought in because she was drinking and urinating a lot and had changes in her eye color.
-The dog was diagnosed with diabetic ketosis, very high triglycerides (a type of fat in the blood), and inflammation in her eyes.
-To treat her, the veterinarians used a combination of medications, including fenofibrate and insulin, along with a special low-fat diet and a procedure to remove excess fat from her blood.
-Within just two days, her triglyceride levels returned to normal, and all her symptoms went away.
-Six months later, she has not had any further issues with high triglycerides while continuing her diabetes treatment.
+A 7-month-old female Pomeranian was brought in with excessive urination, increased thirst, and changes in her eye color.
+She was diagnosed with severe high triglycerides, diabetes, and eye inflammation.
+The vet treated her with a combination of medications, including fenofibrate and insulin, along with a low-fat diet and a special procedure to remove excess fat from her blood.
+Within just two days, her triglyceride levels returned to normal, and all her symptoms disappeared.
+Six months later, she has not experienced any further issues with high triglycerides while continuing her diabetes treatment.

 Abstract